Skip to Content

 Key West: Cocks, Water Sports & Seafood

-Once mentioned in the same breath as the great city of New York, the westernmost inhabited city of the Florida Keys was an important hub for shipping traffic from the Caribbean and South America towards Europe (and back).
+Once mentioned in the same breath as the great city of New York, the westernmost inhabited city of the Florida Keys was an essential hub for shipping traffic from the Caribbean and South America toward Europe (and back).
 Thanks to that, Key West owes its wealth to the coral reef and the shoals, which are dangerous for sailing ships – “thanks to shipwrecks!”.
 Today, the Key West Shipwreck Museum stands as a testament to this part of Key West’s turbulent history on the waters.
 Besides “treasures” from sunken times, we had a fantastic view over Key West from the museum’s tower.

 View of Key West from the Shipwreck Museum © Coupleofmen.com